Ameay5838/fampay-backend-assignment/README.md

 1. Access the django admin at [localhost:3000/admin](http://localhost:3000/admin) , default username is _**ganesh**_ password is _**password.**_ You can add your api key in APIKey page for testing purpose.
 2. Make API requests to [localhost:3000/getvideos](http://localhost:3000/getvideos) and [localhost:3000/search](http://localhost:3000/search) by following the instructions here : [POSTMAN DOCS](https://documenter.getpostman.com/view/19494450/2s8Z6yXDSG)

+### Implementation Details

+- Background Service
+    - I used celery for scheduling periodic task for fetching data from youtube API.
+- GET Videos API
+    - The API endpoint for fetching videos returns a paginated response.
+    - Implemented pagination similiar to the youtube api , which takes a cursor such as publishedAfter and/or publishedBefore and paginates the response using page number (unlike youtube which uses a page token).
+The default page size in my API is 10.
+- SEARCH API
+    - In order to implement an optimised search , I took advantage of postgres full text search feature.
+    - In django it is implemented using SearchVectors.
+    - Used the GIN index to speed up queries even more.
+- Support for multiple API keys
+    - Added an APIKey model , by which api keys can be added through the dashboard.
+- Dashboard for viewing data with sorting options , I took advantage of the existing django admin dashboard for this requirement.
+It can be accessed at the /admin endpoint.

 ### Design

 ![design.png](design.png)